**The call for 2023-2025 EDGE Fellowship applications is now OPEN**

-We are only receiving applications from Africa in 2019
+We are only receiving applications from the Africa region in 2022

 The two-year Fellowship comprises of: